 Jeremy Stephens was a regular presence on New Zealand television screens through the 1970s and 80s.
-Coming from a theatre and radio background, he starred as a man going through a midlife crisis in 1971 teleplay The City of No, played historical figures (The Killing of Kane, The Governor) and was one of the trio of travellers in acclaimed Katherine Mansfield drama The Woman at the Store.
-His longer form credits include telemovie It’s Lizzie To Those Close and feature Pallet On The Floor.
-Stephens' voice was heard on a great many commercials — plus documentaries on everything from poetry to the All Blacks.
+Coming from a theatre and radio background, he starred as a man going through a midlife crisis in 1971 teleplay The City of No, played historical figures (The Killing of Kane, The Governor) and one of the trio of travellers in acclaimed Katherine Mansfield drama The Woman at the Store.
+His longer form credits include telefilm It’s Lizzie To Those Close and movie Pallet On The Floor.
+Stephens' distinctive voice was heard on a great many commercials — plus documentaries on everything from poetry to the All Blacks.

 It's a two week shoot and Jeremy stays in the spare room at our place.
 He seems to be distracted.
 Then we realise he has fallen in love.
 With his horse.
 Fees on the show are not big.
 Jeremy uses all of his to buy the horse and, as soon as the shoot finishes, have it trucked to Wellington.
 Director Ian Mune, on Jeremy Stephens' commitment to his Woman at the Store role, in 2010 book Mune - An Autobiography

 Men of the Silver Fern was a four-part celebration of all things All Black, made in 1992 for the centenary of the NZRFU (now known as New Zealand Rugby).
 This first episode covers the early period from when Charles Monro kicked off the sport in NZ in Nelson on 14 May 1870, through the establishment of rules, provincial unions and the New Zealand Rugby Football Union.
 The programme surveys the front-running international tours — from the 1884 Flaxlanders to the 1888 Natives, 1905 Originals and 1924 Invincibles — where the All Blacks’ "winning reputation" was forged.